Categories: Treating Well Water

 Service Flow Rate and Filter Sizing

-Whichever type of filter media used, each type of filter media has a maximum flow rate (how fast the water is flowing through the media) that can be realized.
+Whichever type of filter media is used, each type has a maximum flow rate (how fast the water flows through the media) that can be realized.
 This velocity of the water through the filter media (the Service Flow Rate) is commonly listed as Cubic Meters per Hour per Square Meter of Filter Area (M3/M2/Hour) or Gallons per Minute per Square Foot of Filter Area (GPM/Ft2).

 For large commercial and municipal iron treatment systems, a pilot plant and pre-testing is recommended.
-For smaller systems, a conservative approach using properly sized filter systems works well.
+A conservative approach using properly sized filter systems works well for smaller systems.

 Backwash Flow Rate Critical

 In normal service mode, the water flows from the top of the tank down through the filter media from top to bottom, through the filter gravel under-bed and out to the distribution system.
-After a filter run (often 24 hours or less for commercial and municipal systems) the filter needs to be back-washed and rinsed.
+After a filter run (often 24 hours or less for commercial and municipal systems), the filter must be back-washed and rinsed.

 Backwash involves diverting the water flow so the water flows into the bottom and lifts the media up, expanding the filter media and causing the accumulated iron floc to be rinsed out to drain.